mozilla/irlpodcast/content/episodes/2019-02-18-S04E06-decentralize-it.md

     **Manoush Z.:** Yes, building a decentralized internet is now fodder for TV comedy.
 But the idea is not that far off from some real projects taking root.
 I'm gonna get into specifics in a little bit, but just to make sure that we are speaking the same language, let's clarify the basic differences between a centralized and a decentralized service.

-    **Manoush Z.:** Okay, so a centralized internet is one where the major apps, platforms, and tools, are built and owned by a single person or corporation.
+    Okay, so a centralized internet is one where the major apps, platforms, and tools, are built and owned by a single person or corporation.
 Google is a centralized service.
 Apple is a centralized company.
 Facebook and Twitter are centralized platforms.
 All the information you send, and all the information you request, pass through central servers operated by those companies, which is useful if you own a lot of services or apps, and you want them to work together, like in the Apple app store.
 Or you wanna control large chunks of the web's traffic by routing it through your network, and say sell ads based on collecting massive amounts of user data.
 Oh, hello, Facebook.

-    **Manoush Z.:** Now, if you're on a decentralized platform, data is distributed across many servers or computers.
+    Now, if you're on a decentralized platform, data is distributed across many servers or computers.
 Those aren't necessarily owned or operated by the creator of the platform you're using.
 The power, the authority, the control is spread out.
 A decentralized system gives everyone more freedom, but it also means that because the data is distributed, there's no authority who gets the final word, so it's harder to find and remove illegal or objectionable content.

-    **Manoush Z.:** Despite the risks, decentralized alternatives come with a lot of optimism baked in.
+    Despite the risks, decentralized alternatives come with a lot of optimism baked in.
 We're gonna keep that in mind today as we focus on a few examples.
 We're gonna look at how decentralization could make social media better, how it could give us back control of our privacy and our data, how it could be used to protect journalism and information, maybe.
 And how it might even revamp the entire internet infrastructure as we know it.

     **Eugen Rochko:** My name is Eugen Rochko, and I am the founder and developer of Mastodon, the decentralized social network.